When & where

 'Hire or reward' is any payment in cash or kind which gives a person the right to be carried, regardless of whether or not that right is exercised.
 It is also regardless of whether or not a profit is made.
 The payment may be made by the passenger, or on the passenger’s behalf.
 It may be (a) a direct payment (e.g. a fare) or (b) an indirect payment (this could be an exchange for services such as a membership subscription to a club, payment for a bed in a hotel, school fees or payment for concert tickets where travel is included; the payment does not have to be money and the right to travel does not need to be taken up).

-Crazy as it may seem, we do occasionally hear suggestions of others who may be charging for vintage vehicles without holding an Operator's Licence.
-In such circumstances it would be questionable as to whether any insurance they might hold would be valid.
+Crazy as it may seem, we do occasionally hear of instances where others may be taking payment for vintage vehicles without holding an Operator's Licence.
+It matters to you, because in such cases the vehicle on which you might travel may not be roadworthy or correctly insured.
 Thankfully, it is very easy for you to check.

 How to check you're in safe hands